mathiashsteffensen/emerald/README.md

 ### Virtual Machine
 The virtual machine is located in the ./vm package.
 It is a virtual stack machine and does not make use of any registers.
 This keeps the implementation & Opcode definitions simple, but it does mean that we need more bytecode to perform the same operations a register machine would.
-This ultimately means more (but simpler) execution cycles for the equivalent result.
+This ultimately means more execution cycles for the equivalent result.

 ## Supported language features
 This is still quite far away from being a real implementation.